mathiasconradt/auth0-tenant-creation-rpa/README.md

 Robotic Process Automation (RPA) is commonly used to automate repetitive tasks where there are no public APIs available.

-When looking into Robocorp / Robocloud and learning the platform, I was looking for a useful use case, so I picked a use case that was asked about in the Auth0 a few times:
+When looking into Robocorp / Robocloud and learning the platform, I was looking for a useful use case, so I picked a use case that was asked about in the Auth0 community a few times:

 How to create an Auth0 tenant programmatically?